Sergey842248/Substitute/README.md

 ## 🙏 Acknowledgements

 **Original Project:** A big thank you to the original project [expandiware](https://github.com/badbryany/expandiware) by @badbryany, on which this app is based.
+WHICH COLLECTED DATA!!!

 ---